 All students are encouraged to work with different artists and designers in hosting events and exhibitions.
 External exhibitions have included Urban Utopia, a partnership between Fine Art and Deutsche Bank where 35 students curated their work in the new Capitol building, Bracknell, and an exhibition at the Beaconsfield Gallery in London.

 You are also expected to undertake placement opportunities.
-Past students have enjoyed internships at Studio Voltaire and the Frieze Art Fair.
+Past students have enjoyed internships at Studio Voltaire and Frieze Art Fair.
 Others have performed at the ICA, taken part in an Arts Council-supported film project at the Museum of Rural Life and participated in an international exhibition at the Seoul Institute of Arts in South Korea.
-Alternatively, in English, a unique Communications at Work module enables you to combine the study of the practical use of English with a short placement.
+Alternatively, in English, a unique Literature, Languages and Education module enables you to combine the study of the practical use of English with a short placement.